Ram Rai

-He had four wives, Raj Kaur (d.
-1698), Maluki (d.
-1701), Panjab Kaur (d.
-1742), and Lal Kaur (d.
-1698).

 Ram Rai (right) meeting Mughal Emperor Aurangzeb (left) and displaying his supposed magical powers.
 A three-legged goat is depicted between them.
 Fresco art from Jhanda Sahib, Dehradun.

-Excommunication
+Ex-communication

 After Sikhs assisted the fleeing Dara Shikoh in the aftermath of the Battle of Samugarh, Aurangzeb demanded that the Sikh Guru explain his actions.
 Ram Rai was chosen by his father to represent him in the Mughal darbar (court) to explain why he had supported and given refuge to Dara Shikoh, during the Mughal war of succession.
 During this meeting, the emperor complained that a verse from the Adi Granth was "anti-Islamic", in-response to this claim by the emperor, Ram Rai altered the words of the verse, which changed the context, instead of standing firm to his faith entirely.
 This had pleased the emperor.
 Ram Rai was excommunicated from the mainstream Sikh community by his father Guru Har Rai, after he learnt that his eldest son had altered gurbani to please Aurangzeb and nominated his younger son, Har Krishan, as next-in-line for the Sikh guruship before he died on 6 October 1661.
 This had foiled the plans of the Mughal emperor, who was keeping Ram Rai as a hostage, as he had been hoping that the Sikh guruship would pass onto Ram Rai so that he could enact control over the wider Sikh community by manipulating their titular head.
 He became a favourite of Aurangzeb, purportedly due to his willingness to perform miracles for the Mughal emperor.

-After his excommunication, he founded the Guru Ram Rai Darbar Sahib, a Darbar in Dehradun which was built in Indo-Islamic architecture style.
+Relationship to the later Sikh gurus

 Ram Rai's brother, Guru Har Krishan, was the eighth of the ten Sikh Gurus.
+According to Udasi literature, Ram Rai met his younger brother, Har Krishan, in Delhi.
+After his younger brother's death, the Udasi writings claim that Ram Rai performed his cremation and immersed his ashes at Haridwar.
+After doing-so, he went to Dehradun.
+The Udasi tradition also claims Ram Rai was in Delhi when Guru Tegh Bahadur was executed and that Ram Rai also performed his dismembered body's cremation.
+Aurangzeb decided to exile Ram Rai to Dehradun to prevent a fight between Ram Rai and Guru Gobind Singh over the Sikh guruship.
+Ram Rai arrived in Dehradun in 1675 with Raja Fateh Shah of Garhwal, who bestowed him with seven villages in the Doon Valley.
+In the valley, Ram Rai established his dera (camp), which led to the founding of Dehradun.
+Ram Rai always remained at Dehradun and only left after Guru Gobind Singh invited him for a meeting at Paonta.
+Ram Rai constructed Gurdwara Chubacha Sahib in Dharampura, Lahore district, where he believed Guru Nanak had stayed.